HabtamuDes/covid19-ETH-simulation-hackathon/README.md

 processes
 ---------
 * create a dots that represents popln
-* collition to represent interaction
+* collision to represent interaction

 output